Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 He turned toward Zero.
 "An’ I suppose that begins with you."

-Zero exhaled, having not even been aware that he was holding his breath. "…Yes?"
+Zero exhaled, having not even been aware that he was holding his breath. "...Yes?"

 "Is the situation *salvageable?"*

-"I…yes."
+"I... yes."
 Zero thought quickly, and somehow knew that absolute truth was the only sane thing to say.
 "Yes.
-It was merely a shutdown…yes.
+It was merely a shutdown... yes.
 Sir."

 "...Good.
 Emperor Gilgamesh, it is outta love ‘fer you that I leave Y!’kiidaa’s fate in ‘yer hands.
 Whatever you decide, I better not sniff his rotten, lyin’ tail anytime soon."

-"Oh, you need not worry about *that…"*
+"Oh, you need not worry about *that..."*

 "Right."
 Daar took a big breath, let it out, and with it seemed to go much of the evil tension in the moment.
-"Mebbe…th’ comin’ days o’ learnin’ might yet redeem Y!’kiidaa, or mebbe time an' reflection will soften my wrath.
-So ‘fer now…"
+"Mebbe... th’ comin’ days o’ learnin’ might yet redeem Y!’kiidaa, or mebbe time an' reflection will soften my wrath.
+So ‘fer now..."

 Gilgamesh in turn let out a breath.
 "Thank you, my friend.
 I’d not wanted to fight you on this."